vivekdhiman/aem-spa-project-archetype/src/main/resources/archetype-resources/react-app/README.md

 ${hash}${hash}${hash} `npm start`

+If you are getting error like `npm ERR!
+Failed at the react-app@1.1.0 start script. npm ERR!
+This is probably not a problem with npm.
+There is likely additional logging output above. npm WARN Local package.json exists, but node_modules missing, did you mean to install?
+`
-Runs the app in development mode by proxying the JSON model from a local AEM instance running at http://localhost:4502.
+Run command `npm install` and then after `npm start` Runs the app in development mode by proxying the JSON model from a local AEM instance running at http://localhost:4502.
 This assumes that the entire project has been deployed to AEM at least once (`mvn clean install -PautoInstallPackage` **in the project root**).

 After running `npm start` **in the `react-app` directory**, your app will be automatically opened in your browser (at path http://localhost:3000/content/${projectName}/en/home.html).
 If you make edits, the page will reload.